Certora/Documentation/confluence/install.md

     /specified/path/in/warning
     ```

-    * If needed, more than one path can be added on a single file, just separate the path with colon a (`:`).
+  * If needed, more than one path can be added on a single file, just separate the path with a colon (`:`).

-  * Quit the terminal to load the new addition to $PATH, and reopen to check that the $PATH was updated correctly:
+  * Quit the terminal to load the new addition to `$PATH`, and reopen to check that the `$PATH` was updated correctly:

     ```java
     echo $PATH